jdgiles26/X-Satellite-powered-freight-intelligence/README.md

 ### Cloud Cover

-DrishX uses the Sentinel-2 cloud mask to exclude cloudy pixels.
+dabbleX-freight. uses the Sentinel-2 cloud mask to exclude cloudy pixels.
 Overcast frames show zero detections.
 That is correct behavior.
 Focus on the moving average trend rather than individual days.

 ### Regional Accuracy